MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/mixed-reality-capture-for-developers.md

 With the Windows 10 April 2018 Update, there's no longer a limitation around multiple apps accessing the MRC stream (however, the access to the photo/video camera still has limitations).

+If you're an app developer and want to use the MRC and media capture at the same time on your device:

+* Create a media capture object using the initialization settings
+* Set the [SharingMode](https://docs.microsoft.com/uwp/api/windows.media.capture.mediacaptureinitializationsettings.sharingmode?view=winrt-19041#Windows_Media_Capture_MediaCaptureInitializationSettings_SharingMode) property to **exclusive**
+* Set up your camera the way you want it
+* Start the app, capture video frames with the start API, then enable MRC

+> [!CAUTION]
+> If you start MRC before you start your app, we can't guarantee the feature will work as expected.

-Previous to the Windows 10 April 2018 Update, an app's custom MRC recorder was mutually exclusive with system MRC (capturing photos, capturing videos, or streaming from the Windows Device Portal).
+Before the Windows 10 April 2018 Update, an app's custom MRC recorder was mutually exclusive with system MRC (capturing photos, capturing videos, or streaming from the Windows Device Portal).

 ## See also